Compassionate end-of-life veterinary care in the comfort of your own home: Mobile Vet in Townsville & surrounds

 Meet the Palliative Pets Veterinarian

-Our veterinarian, Dr Jenni Scott, brings professional expertise, compassion, and over two decades of experience as a veterinarian to Palliative Pets.
+Our veterinarian, Dr Jenni Scott, brings professional expertise, compassion, and over two decades of experience as a veterinarian in Townsville to Palliative Pets.

 Dr Jen holds a Bachelor of Science, a Bachelor of Veterinary Medicine and Surgery (Honours), a Graduate Certificate of Education, a Doctor of Philosophy and Membership of the Australian College of Veterinary Science in Veterinary Pathology.